 Equity funding, debt funding and subscription based funding are additional types of crowdfunding.
 Equity funding sites, such as Crowdfunder, sell small amounts of equity in a business to a large network of purchasers.
-Crowdfunding equity sales are regulated by the SEC.
+Crowdfunding equity sales are regulated by the Securities and Exchange Commission (SEC).

 Debt funding sites, such as Kiva, provide micro loans, usually to individuals in emerging nations.
 The lender is repaid when the business makes a profit.
-Patreon is an example of a subscription funding site used by podcasters, musicians and other creative individuals where fans pay to listen to the artists’ creations.
+Patreon is an example of a subscription funding site used by podcasters, musicians and other creative individuals where fans pay to listen to the artists’ work.